Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.10

+    .. deprecated:: 4.12
+        Use the :fanno:`KeywordArgs` annotation with a value of ``"None"``.

     This boolean annotation specifies that the argument parser generated for this function will not support passing the parameters using Python's keyword argument syntax.
-In other words, the argument parser will only support only normal positional arguments.
-This annotation is useful when the default setting of allowing keyword arguments has been changed via the command line, but you would still like certain functions to only support positional arguments.
+In other words, the argument parser will only support normal positional arguments.
+This annotation is useful when the default setting of allowing keyword arguments has been changed via the command line or the :directive:`%Module` directive, but you would still like certain functions to only support positional arguments.

 .. function-annotation:: Numeric